-One of the most important things when diagnosing fetal growth restriction is to ensure accurate dating of the pregnancy.
-Gestational age can be calculated by using the first day of your last menstrual period (LMP) and also by early ultrasound calculations.
+One of the most important aspects of diagnosing fetal growth restriction is ensuring accurate pregnancy dating.
+Gestational age can be calculated by using the first day of your last menstrual period (LMP) and early ultrasound measurements.

 Once gestational age has been established, the following methods can be used to diagnose fetal growth restriction:

 - Fundal height that does not coincide with gestational age

 - Measurements calculated in an ultrasound are smaller than would be expected for the gestational age

 - Abnormal findings discovered by a Doppler ultrasound

 How is it treated?

-Despite new research, the optimal treatment for fetal growth restriction remains problematic.
-Most likely the treatment will depend on how far along you are in your pregnancy.
+Despite new research, the optimal treatment for fetal growth restriction still has risks.
+Most likely the type of treatment will depend on how far along you are in your pregnancy.

-- If gestational age is 34 weeks or greater, health care providers may recommend being induced for an early delivery.
+- If gestational age is 34 weeks or greater, health care providers may recommend inducing labor early.

 - If either of these becomes a concern, immediate delivery may be recommended.
 Depending on your health care provider, you will likely have appointments every 2 to 6 weeks until you deliver.
 If delivery is suggested prior to 34 weeks, your health care provider may perform amniocentesis to evaluate fetal lung maturity.

 What are the risks to a baby born with Fetal Growth Restriction?

-- Increased risk for hypoxia (lack of oxygen when the baby is born)
+- Hypoxia (lack of oxygen when the baby is born)

 - Hypoglycemia (low blood sugar)